Why Independent Contractors Need an Online-Only Bank

-Independent contractors are at a major financial disadvantage
+Independent Contractors are at a Major Financial Disadvantage

 As one of the 53 million freelancers out there, being self-employed is kind of like walking a financial tightrope at times and you have to be meticulous about planning your steps so you don't stumble.

 Whereas full-time employees are entitled to certain labor protections, like worker's compensation, family and medical leave and unemployment insurance, mandatory health insurance coverage, vacation pay and access to a 401(k) or similar retirement plan, companies aren't required to provide any of that for independent contractors.